gedeschaines/robotics-toolbox-python/notebooks/README.txt

 In [2]: run example.py

+or by executing an example source file with IPython on a command line as

+$ cd ./example
+$ ipython3 --pylab=auto example.py

-The kinematic2d and dynamics3d examples invoke the GNU Octave application with a hard-coded system command line execution statement.
+The kinematic2d, dynamics3d and tranimate3d examples invoke the GNU Octave application with a hard-coded system command line execution statement.
 Path and execution options in the statement may require modification in accordance with user's OS platform and installed Octave version.
 Specifically, on Ubuntu platforms an apt package manager installs the Octave excutable as /usr/bin/octave, whereas a locally built Octave application executable could be installed as /usr/local/bin/octave or possibly /opt/octave/bin/octave.
 Additionally, example folders contain the same _robot.py and .octaverc files, both of which specify hard-coded file paths that may need to be modified to reflect a user's OS platform.

 There have been numerous issues reported about Octave 4.2.x execution failure generating an "octave exited with signal 6" message.
 In my case, this problem